KoljaB/RealtimeSTT/REALTIME_PUNCTUATION_SPLIT_USAGE.md

 or an iterable of explicit marks.
 Those modes are available for experiments but are not promoted as production-supported in this release.

+Splitting needs word-level timestamps from the main transcription engine.
+RealtimeSTT currently wires that path for `faster_whisper`; other built-in engines skip punctuation splitting rather than failing the recorder.

 Useful examples:

 ```python